DiseaseOntology/HumanDiseaseOntology/src/ontology/README-editors.md

 Before committing the updated or new file to the Master archive:

-	git pull    -- get updates from master archive git push   -- to commit the updated or new file to the master archive
+	git pull    -- get updates from master archive git push origin master   -- to commit the updated or new file to the master archive

 Commit your changes